File Naming Conventions for Businesses

 Whether you don’t have a set process or policy in place, or there’s no consideration for the basic infrastructure of your filing system, our file naming tips will have you set up in no time.
 All it takes is a little bit of effort and an eye for organisation.

 Picture this: you’re looking for a file and you know exactly where to look and what to look out for.
 The folders are organised and you’re confident that you know you can find a file without any extra hassle.
-That’s the dream for every employee…
+That’s the dream of every employee…

-At Virtual Cabinet, we are firm believers in the digitisation of businesses, meaning storing their documents in a central location that is accessible to all.
+At Virtual Cabinet, we are firm believers in the digitisation of businesses, meaning storing documents and relevant information in a central location that is accessible to all.
 But digitising your documents is only beneficial if you have the right system in place.
 So where do you start?
 Before we get into the electronic file naming conventions, it’s important to start from the top – your folder structure.
 Here are a few top tips:

 - If your business deals with multiple clients, you may want to use separate folders for each one (likewise for different services etc.)